 **But don't expect to see any "NearlyFreeSpeech.NET: It's better than nothing!" marketing campaigns.

-Free speech is a responsibility, and it is important that our members understand and are willing to accept the consequences of what they do, and do not expect us to do it for them.
+Free speech is not just a right; it's also a responsibility.
+Each member must be willing to accept the consequences of their actions and should not expect us to do so for them.

-For your reference, here are links to all the relevant fine print:
+For your reference, here are links to the relevant fine print:

 This is a question only you can answer.
 Sites are billed based on the resources they consume (bandwidth, storage, and CPU/RAM).
 The cost is therefore based on the size and popularity of your site, as well as any optional features of our service that it uses (like domain registration or MySQL).